colyseus/docs/docs/state/advanced-usage.md

 2. Initialize each instance with `Schema.initialize()` as soon as the 3rd party structure has been instantiated.

 !!!
-Warning "Experimental feature"
+Warning "Possible conflicts with 3rd party libraries"
-    This may not work as expected for every 3rd party structure, as `Schema.initialize()` is going to assign a property descriptor per property defined by `Metadata.setFields()`.
-If the 3rd party library also relies on their own property descriptors, or getters/setters, it would result in conflicts between them.
+    `Schema.initialize()` is going to assign a property descriptor per property defined by `Metadata.setFields()`.
+If the 3rd party library you use also defines their own property descriptors (or use getters/setters for such properties), synchronization will not work as expected.

 ```typescript
 import { Schema, Metadata } from "@colyseus/schema";